elisemercury/difPy-dev/docs/faq.rst

 difPy now allows for searching for matches within folders separately, additionally to searching among the union of all images found.

-To highlight was this means in an example: image a folder structure as shown below:
+To highlight what this means in an example.
+If we had a folder structure as shown below:

 .. code-block:: console